binhtruong9418/bank-question/README.md

 2. Import the project into your preferred Java IDE.

-3. Create a MySQL database named `bank_question` or adjust the database name in the project's configuration if desired.

-4. Execute the `createDatabaseStructure` method in the `Main` class to create the required database tables and structure.

-5. Update the MySQL connection settings in the `Main` class to match your MySQL server configuration.

-6. Run the `Main` class to start the application.
+3. Run the `Main` class to start the application.

 ## Usage